 The London Glassblowing Gallery, Bermondsey Street, London SE1, showcases beautiful glass vases, ornaments and sculptures.
 It’s a gallery with a hot-glass studio where you can see glassblowers in action.
 The Gallery was founded by Peter Layton in 1976 and is Europe’s leading glass art gallery.
 If you’re a glass collector, a lover of glass art, or want to see glassblowers at work, you must visit the London Glassblowing Gallery.
 I wrote my first article about the London Glassblowing Gallery in August 2017, and I’ve refreshed feature with new images and a video.

-London Glassblowing Glass Art
+London Glassblowing Glass Art Objects

-Watch the Glassblowers at the London Glassblowing Gallery
+Watch My London Glassblowing Gallery Video

-London Glassblowing Gallery Information
+Helpful Information About The London Glassblowing Gallery

 To find out more, go to the London Glassblowing Website.
 The address is 62-66 Bermondsey Street, London SE1 3UD.
 The closest tube and train station is London Bridge.
-Opening hours are Monday to Saturday from 10 am until 6 pm except for bank holidays when they are closed.
-They do open on a few Sundays throughout the year for special events.
 Make sure you pop in next time you’re passing.
-Read my Ten Things To Do In Bermondsey List if you want to explore the area further.
+Opening hours are Tuesday to Saturday from 10 am until 5 pm, except for bank holidays when they are closed (check the website for updates).

 Author: Homegirl London.
 Photographs: Homegirl London.
-Thanks: Homeboy for visiting with me.